In Your Community » King » Construction Projects »

 Waterfront Seattle and Seawall Project

 At PSE, we know our customers, employees and the communities we serve expect to live and work around a safe and reliable natural gas system.
 Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 770,000 PSE customers.
 When operating our system, we meet or exceed strict federal and state safety requirements related to pipeline safety.
 Click here for more information on natural gas safety.

 How does natural gas get to my home or business?

 Natural gas is a fossil fuel composed almost entirely of methane.
-Interstate pipelines transport natural gas to regional utility natural gas systems, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customer homes and businesses.
-More than one-third of all Washington state households and businesses use natural gas.
+Interstate pipelines transport natural gas to regional natural gas systems, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customer homes and businesses.
+View How Natural Gas Gets To You or check out PSE's Source to Stove video.